 Are Investment Newsletters Worth It?

-Yes, investment newsletters are worth it, though only if you choose the right one.
-High-performing stock newsletters like Capitalist Exploits can be a great way to stay ahead of the market and make smart investing decisions, though less proven newsletters should be approached with caution.
+Some investment newsletters are worth the price, though you need to make sure you choose the right one.
+High-performing stock newsletters like Capitalist Exploits, Zacks and Oxford Communiqué can be a great way to stay ahead of the market and make smart investing decisions, while newsletters with less of a proven track record should be approached with caution.

 Are Investment Newsletters Legal?

-There are investment newsletters out there that exist solely to defraud their users, so much so that the Securities and Exchange Commission (SEC) has had to warn investors about them.
+Yes, investment newsletters are legal, though there are some newsletters out there that exist solely to defraud their users, so much so that the Securities and Exchange Commission (SEC) has had to warn investors about them.
 That’s why we’ve personally vetted all of the newsletters in this post to ensure they’re legitimate companies run by trustworthy individuals.